aklump/drupal_loft_dev/README.txt

 $conf['loft_dev_drupal_deploy_path'] = realpath(DRUPAL_ROOT . '/../drupal_deploy
 /user/deploy_2.0');

-Sandbox (on ?sb or off ?sb=0)

-   Sandbox mode is activated by appending to the query string.
-What you append, depends upon what you've provided in the hook callback.
-When you active this mode, the file that is provided in the hook will be called after a full bootstrap; use it to test code without having to change paths.

 Theme Playground Templates (on ?pg or off ?pg=0)

    For rapid development, a feature exists called the theme playground